A Walk In Mordor, Iceland

 I think that, over the years, I've developed the ability to judge the success of my photos from a relatively objective viewpoint.
 But that's not to say that I don't form attachments to certain images, particularly those that were difficult to make.
 In that regard I'm no different to anybody else.

-I think the success of this photo can be described as follows:
+I think the success of this photo is due to the following:

 - fascinating subject matter